 How much of an impact does commuting have on employee retention?

-Pandemic-related pressures began to thrust employee retention into the spotlight in 2021, when U.S. workers began quitting their jobs at record rates.
+Labor market disruptions triggered by the Covid-19 pandemic began to thrust employee retention into the spotlight in 2021, when U.S. workers began quitting their jobs at record rates.
 By 2023, the “Big Quit” had made its way into Europe and beyond.

-Experts have forwarded various theories to explain the trend.
+Experts have advanced various theories to explain the trend.
 One thing that research has clearly shown is that commuting—and the difficulties associated with it—has been one of the main drivers of the global Big Quit:

 - A series of surveys conducted between 2020–2022 reported strong links between commute-related stress and job dissatisfaction.